duckdb/duckdb-web/docs/sql/statements/copy.md

 COPY lineitem FROM lineitem.csv;
 ```

-Write a table to a CSV file
+Write a table to a CSV file:

 ```sql
 COPY lineitem TO 'lineitem.csv' (FORMAT CSV, DELIMITER '|', HEADER);